 More interested in modern architecture?
 The former docklands in Aarhus have been transformed into a new, modern area.
 This district is called Aarhus Ø and is known for the buildings called The Iceberg.

-Aarhus offers something interesting for everyone.
 In between your visits to the highlights you can enjoy a nice city walk or try the delicious Danish food in Aarhus, all of which will make Aarhus one of the most memorable Scandinavian cities to visit.

 Manouk from Groetjes uit Verweggistan

 - Second largest city in Denmark

 - Population: 336,411

 As the gateway to Scandinavia, Helsingor is a great place for travelers who are looking for an authentic European city.